Jeffrey-P-McAteer/hephaestus-project/packages/readme.md

      - Just like `dod-pam-hwauth`, this encryption relies on hardware tokens to decrypt data.
 No passwords are used.

  - `dod-kde-theme`
-     - This package provides a KDE theme for DoD machines to use.
+     - This package provides a KDE theme for Hephaestus machines to use.
 It should have the same decorum as the rest of DoD emblems, logos, and seals in use by the DoD and supporting agencies.

  - `dod-wireguard`
      - A port of wireguard which only uses hardware tokens for authorization.
 A management program will also be provided, such